JamieBort/Learning-Directory/JavaScript/README.md

 as defined in this [Explanation of files and directories](https://github.com/JamieBort/LearningDirectory#explanation-of-files-and-directories) section; and this readme file.

 There are also `Frameworks` and `scratch` directories.

+##Courses
+Udemy courses and the like.
+Tutorials.

+## Coding Challenges
+Exercises from sites such as CodeWars.com

+## Projects

+## JavaScriptSpecificConcepts